 The Municipality has an obligation to rehabilitate its landfill sites in terms of its license stipulations.
 Provision is made for this obligation based on the net present value of cost.
-The cost factors as determined have been applied and projected at an inflation rate of 6% (2014: 6%) and discounted to the present value at the long-term treasury bond rate adjusted for specific risk factors as stated below.
+The cost factors as determined have been applied and projected at an inflation rate of 6.21% (2018: 4.08%) and discounted to the present value at the average long-term treasury bond rate which were adjusted for specific risk factors.